-As each individual contractors’ financial situation will vary, we recommend you speak with your accountant or qualified advisor who should be able to run you through different scenarios involving your rate.
+As each individual contractors’ and consultant's financial situation will vary, we recommend you speak with your accountant or qualified advisor who should be able to run you through different scenarios involving your rate.

 There are a number of important factors that a client will consider in order to determine whether a role falls outside IR35.
 Depending on the nature of the role, their weighting and type will vary but factors commonly considered are: